shafinkazi/STAT107_Team-24_NBA_Analysis/README.md

 This is the midway report submitted earlier in the quarter.
 It is no longer used for the final analysis but is included for reference.

-**STAT 107 Final Project: NBA Team Statistics and Winning.pdf** This is our report in a PDF.
+**STAT 107 Final Project: NBA Team Statistics and Winning.pdf** This is our final report.

 ---

 # How to Reproduce the Analysis